-A. Describe the system your jurisdiction will use to collect COVID-19 vaccine doses administered data from providers.
+A. Describe the system your jurisdiction is using to collect COVID-19 vaccine doses administered data from providers.

-The core system for data collection will be the PA-SIIS and will support the connect with the IZ Gateway.
+The core system for data collection is the PA-SIIS which supports the connection with the IZ Gateway.
 Users of PA-SIIS can submit either via HL7 or through the Web Application.

-In instances where sites are experiencing network outages, registration workers will collect vaccine administration information on paper forms and enter the information into PA-SIIS once connectivity resumes.
+In instances where sites are experiencing network outages, registration workers can collect vaccine administration information on paper forms and enter the information into PA-SIIS once connectivity resumes.

-B. Describe how your jurisdiction will submit COVID-19 vaccine administration data via the Immunization (IZ) Gateway.
+B. Describe how your jurisdiction is submitting COVID-19 vaccine administration data via the Immunization (IZ) Gateway.